awslabs/clickstream-analytics-on-aws/docs/en/analytics/dashboard/device.md

 ## Where the data comes from

-Device report are created based on the following QuickSight dataset:
+Device report is created based on the following QuickSight dataset:

 |QuickSight dataset | Redshift view / table| Description |
 |----------|--------------------|------------------|